 Cody is a native New Mexican and has lived in Albuquerque his entire life.
 He says he’s ready for warmer weather because he loves spending his free time camping and driving side-by-sides.
 He has three dogs, two mutts and a miniature bull terrier that he calls his “flat-faced dog.”
 He recently proposed to the love of his life, and she said yes!
-He’s been with TLC for nine years and holds his Journeyman Plumbing and Gasfitters licenses and his EPA certification.
+He’s been with TLC for over 10 years and holds his Journeyman Plumbing and Gasfitters licenses and his EPA certification.

 Cody’s Checklist to Keep Your Furnace Rolling Until Spring

 Nobody wants to pay for furnace repairs right before spring hits.
 That’s why we asked Cody to give us a checklist of things to help your furnace make it to the end of the heating season.

 The first thing on Cody’s list is the furnace filter.
 A dirty filter seems like a small thing, but it can cause big problems!
 Your furnace needs to draw in air for it to work.
 A dirty air filter makes it hard for the furnace to “breathe” and circulate the air in your home.
 This makes the furnace work harder, which can drive up your energy bill or cause damage to the unit.

 Cody suggests that you change your furnace filter every three months.
 If you started using your furnace in November, then it would be due for a change in January or February.
 Luckily, it’s easy to change your furnace filter without calling a professional.